12 Nov Posted on Facebook, November 8 to December 12, 2020.

 Image above: During stormy and windy weather in late October and early November, Sable Island’s wide south beach was flooded by high waves washing over the berm.
 For details, see November 8, 2020 (below).

-The third series of Zoe’s daily Facebook posts from Sable Island.
+Series No.3, Zoe’s daily Facebook posts from Sable Island.

 Posted on Facebook, December 12, 2020

 I left Sable Island today.
 I had expected to be there until next week, but the wind cleared away the floodwater on an area of south beach that was suitable for a runway.
 As I was packing and doing last minute chores, the Northern Cardinal was having a breakfast of rose hips.
 I will miss him.
 I have appreciated your likes, comments, and engagement.
 Thank you all, Zoe (now in Halifax).

 In addition to beached debris, materials and equipment used by various organizations operating in the offshore are occasionally lost and washed up on Sable Island.
 For example, two of the Ocean Tracking Network’s underwater receivers broke free this autumn and were found on north beach and returned to OTN.
 An unusual item was an ammunition box found in late November.
 It contained five cartridge holders of 50 rounds each, Canadian military issue.